Our experts answer your questions with a smile

 Lithium

-Lithium is well known for its use in the batteries of our telephones and computers.
+Lithium is best known for its use in the batteries that power our phones and computers.
 Without lithium, the world would cease to move forward.

 Rare earths

-Rare earths, contrary to their name, are a resource that can be found in large quantities.
+Rare earths, contrary to what the name suggests, are a resource that can be found in large quantities.

-They are used in electronics, clean energy, aerospace, automotive and defense.
-The most important end use is magnet manufacture.
-Carmakers are seeking to reduce their dependence on this material, which is sourced in large quantities from China.
+They are used in the electronics, clean energy, aerospace, automotive and defence industries.
+The most important end use is the manufacture of magnets.
+Car manufacturers are seeking to reduce their dependence on this material, which comes in large quantities from China.

-Toyota, on the other hand, has partially replaced the neodymium in the magnets of its electric motor with cerium and lanthanum, more common materials.
-Renault, for its part, has opted for a copper-wound rotor for its Zoé, which takes up more space but contains no rare earths.
-However, magnets containing 30% rare earths are used in all micromotors.
+Toyota, on the other hand, has replaced some of the neodymium in the magnets of its electric motor with cerium and lanthanum, more commonly used materials.
+Renault for its part, preferred Zoé a wound copper rotor, which takes up more space but does not contain rare earths.
+However, magnets containing 30 % of rare earths are used in all micromotors.

 Cobalt

-Cobalt is mainly used in alloys.
+Cobalt is mainly used in the form of alloys.
 In industry, it replaces X-rays to carry out inspections or determine internal structures.
-But it is used above all in the automotive industry to manufacture batteries for electric vehicles.
+But it is mainly used in the automotive industry to make batteries for electric vehicles.

 Copper

 Copper, surely the best-known element presented here, is used to conduct electricity.
-It is therefore mostly transformed into electrical cables.
+Most of the time, therefore, it is transformed into electrical cables.
 It is also used in the construction of rails, parts for televisions, radios and watches, car radiators, civil engineering and architecture.

 Nickel

-Nickel's main use remains in the manufacture of stainless steels, as well as superalloys for aircraft construction, and in the chemical and petrochemical industries.
+Nickel is mainly used in the manufacture of stainless steels and superalloys for aircraft construction, and in the chemical and petrochemical industries.

 Its everyday uses include the manufacture of coins, cutlery and washing machines.
-But also in professional objects, surgical instruments for example, as well as motorized vehicles such as cars, boats, airplanes, etc.
+But they are also used in professional objects, such as surgical instruments, and motorised vehicles like cars, boats and aeroplanes.

 Want to go electric?